RokKuzner/Bolha-unblur--extension/readme.md

-This extension unblures bolha adds!
+This extension unblurs bolha adds!